On this page

 • Psychology (Major)

-In order to apply, students must meet the following minimum requirements:
+To apply, students must meet the following minimum requirements:

 • Have a minimum GPA:

-• 2.50 for all Major programs (except Psychology – 3.00 required)
+• 2.50 for all Major programs (except Psychology, for which 3.00 is required).

-• 3.00 for all Honours programs
+• 3.00 for all Honours programs.

 Students are advised that satisfying the entrance requirements does not guarantee a place in Science Co-op.
-Enrollment is limited and acceptance is based on academic performance, availability of co-op work positions, and completion of a successful intake interview.
-Science Co-op reserves the right to determine and select the best-qualified applicants for admission into the Program.
+Enrollment is limited and acceptance is based on academic performance, availability of co-op work positions and completion of a successful intake interview.
+Science Co-op reserves the right to determine and select the best-qualified applicants for admission into the program.

 Students must be in full-time studies to enter and continue in the Science Co-op.